isomerpages/nlb-biblioasia/_holding-area/Order and Cleanliness: Singapore’s Public Bathhouses of the 1880s.md

 The contractor for the Clyde Terrace bathhouse was Cheah Keow (also spelt as Cheah Kiow), who had also built the Ellenborough Market and Canton Street bathhouses.
 Cheah had installed most of the roofing tiles at the bathhouse before planning to finish the building’s side framing.
 This was his usual practice, he said, so that there would be shelter while the works were underway.
 Ultimately, this is what made the building unable to withstand the storm.[^28]

+Superintendent of Works J.H.
+Callcott also suspected that the supporting struts were removed early so that they could be used for another job, further weakening the structure.
+While the coroner reprimanded Cheah for this, he eventually ruled the deaths an accident.[^29]

+There was much unhappiness over the verdict.
+Discussions surrounding the evidence and the potentially conflicting roles of people involved continued in the press and in municipal meetings.[^30] One letter to the newspaper thought that the accounts given by Cargill and his deputy were incongruous, suggesting they had neglected their public duty to safety.[^31]